 - The show stopper of this bathroom is definitely the mosaic tile on the front of the tub.
 It is called Vihara KIRI Silk.
 We purchased through out local speciality tile shop, but you can find it online here.

 - The wall tile around the tub and shower is large scale 12 x 18 ceramic tile in a light grey color.
-It is called Contempo Natural Light Grey
+It is called Contempo Natural Light Grey.

 - In the shower, we made the bench straight and carried the mosaic tile right on through.

-- For the shower floor the bathroom floor tiles were used in a 2×2 to make it not so slippery.
+- For the shower floor tile the bathroom floor tiles were used in a 2×2 to make it not so slippery.

 - The dated framed glass was removed and replaced with a frameless glass enclosure.